enlightn/enlightn-docs/getting-started/usage.md

 Note that the class names should be fully qualified and escaped with double slashes as above.

+The `enlightn` command will return a `0` status code for success and a `1` status code if any of the analyzers fail.
+This may be useful if you wish to integrate Enlightn with your CI/CD tool.

 ## Run At Least Once In Production

 If you truly want to get amazing recommendations from Enlightn, it is recommended that you at least run Enlightn once in production.